zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-linq-dynamic.md

 In this example, we will query customers in the database and:

-- Filter the customers to returns
+- Filter the customers to return
 - Order the returned customers
 - Select columns that we return